Home > Parks

-Is There a Jail at Walt Disney World?
+Is There Really a Disney Jail at Walt Disney World?

-While Walt Disney World is undoubtedly one of the most magical places in the world, from time to time, there’s trouble on property for the cast members to deal with.
-A question we often receive is how troublemakers are dealt with on property.
-Today we’re going to discover if there is a Disney jail and how it’s used to keep the magic alive in Walt Disney World each day.
+Walt Disney World is undoubtedly one of the most magical places in the world, occasionally, there’s trouble on the property for the cast members to deal with.
+A question I’ve often received is how troublemakers are dealt with on property, and is there really a disney jail?

 The Disney Jail

 In order to stop trouble around the resort, Disney employs its own internal security force.
-However, these are not police.
+However, these are not police and there is not a police station.
 If you find yourself in trouble at Disney, security will notify the Orange County Sheriff Deputies.
-However, while you are waiting, they may have to detain you in the jails that are found around the property.
+However, while you are waiting, they may have to detain you in the jails or security office that are found around the property.
 Disney’s security team can only deal with so much by themselves, so they call in the police when needed for more severe cases.

 Of course, it’s a complete secret where any of these holding areas are at Disney, which is why there’s so much mystery surrounding them.
 You’ll sometimes notice police officers as you enter the parks, as they usually keep a couple on patrol each day.
 Guests are never too far away from officers, who are on hand to ensure everyone is safe throughout their visit.